cechrist/cardoon/doc/device_library.rst

 Can be used for NPN or PNP transistors.

-Bulk connection, RC, RE are not included for now.
+Bulk connection, RC, RE are not included here.

 Netlist examples::